THeK3nger/suncalc-swift/README.md

 ## Project Philosophy

-This project starts as a 1:1 port of the JavaScript's `suncal` but it will not stay like that.
+This project starts as a 1:1 port of the JavaScript's `suncalc` but it will not stay like that.
 While I'll try to maintain as much as external API compatibility, I prefer to adopt a more _Swifty_ approach, especially for the internal functions.